mkschreder/martink/README.md

 MartinK IC Firmware Project (LibK)
 ===============

+As the desktop world has advanced far ahead of the embedded world, the embedded world has been left behind.
+It is no longer feasable to compile linux for a flash based controller with 128kb flash.
+A new library is needed for adding solid hardware support for the much cheaper and simpler hardware that is in use today.
+Hardware that does not need multiuser support, that does not have external ram, that does not even have a filesystem and does not ever load external code after flashing the firmware.
+But this hardware still needs driver support, it still needs multiplatform support and it has to have code that is compact and lightweight.
+LibK offers exactly this.

 LibK is more than just a firmware library.
 It is a toolchain, a philosophy, a way to organize your code.
 It is maximum flexibility at minimum cost.
 It is a collection of reusable components for writing bare metal embedded applications.

 Easy building instructions